-Performance outcomes Acceptable outcomes (2) (3) (4) (5) (6) maintain appropriate levels of light and solar penetration, air circulation, privacy and amenity for existing and future buildings; do not prejudice the development or amenity of adjoining sites; assist in retaining native vegetation and allow for the introduction of landscaping to complement building massing and to screen buildings; provide useable open space for the occupants; and provide space for service functions including car parking and clothes drying.
-(1) a built to boundary wall does not exceed 4.5m in height and 9m in length along any one boundary; and (2) otherwise, buildings are set back a minimum of: (a) 1.5m for a wall up to 4.5m high; (b) 2m for a wall up to 7.5m high; and (c) 2.5m plus 0.5m for every 3m or part thereof by which the building exceeds 7.5m.
-Note-Where a multiple dwelling in the form of attached or terrace houses is proposed, side setbacks would apply only to boundaries shared with adjoining sites and not to "internal" lot boundaries within the development site.
-AO8.3 The rear boundary setback is a minimum of 4m. gn elements contribute to an interesting attractive streetscape and building agh: the provision of projections and recesses in the facade which reflect changes of internal functions of buildings, including circulation; orientation of buildings to the street; variations in material and building form; modulation in the facade, horizontally or vertically; articulation of building entrances and openings; and corner treatments to address both street frontages.
-No acceptable outcome is nominated. gn elements promote a subtropical and ate responsive design character through: the use of deep verandahs, decks and eaves; and integration of buildings within landscape planting.
-No acceptable outcome is nominated Editor's note-Applicants should have regard to Subtropical Design in South East Queensland A Handbook for Planners Developers and Decision Makers (2010 Centre for Subtropical Design QUT).
-PO11 No acceptable outcome is nominated. form assists in reducing the appearance illding bulk by: articulating individual buildings; incorporating variety in design through use of roof pitch, height, gables and skillions; and screening plant and equipment, such as vents, air conditioners or solar energy and storm water collectors.
+Performance outcomes Accentable outcomes Acceptable outcomes (2) maintain appropriate levels of light and solar penetration, air circulation, privacy and amenity for existing and future buildings; do not prejudice the development or (1) a built to boundary wall does not exceed 4.5m in height and 9m in length along any one boundary; and (2) otherwise, buildings are set back a minimum of: (4) amenity of adjoining sites; assist in retaining native vegetation and allow for the introduction of landscaping to complement building massing and to screen buildings; (a) 1.5m for a wall up to 4.5m high; (b) 2m for a wall up to 7.5m high; and (c) 2.5m plus 0.5m for every 3m or part thereof by which the (5) provide useable open space for the occupants; and building exceeds 7.5m.
+Note-Where a multiple dwelling in the form of attached (6) provide space for service functions including car parking and clothes drying. or terrace houses is proposed, side setbacks would apply only to boundaries shared with adjoining sites and not to "internal" lot boundaries within the development site.
+AO8.3 The rear boundary setback is a minimum of 4m.
+PO9 No acceptable outcome is nominated.
+Design elements contribute to an interesting and attractive streetscape and building through: (1) the provision of projections and recesses in the facade which reflect changes of internal functions of buildings, including circulation; (2) (3) orientation of buildings to the street; variations in material and building form: (4) modulation in the facade, horizontally or vertically; (5) articulation of building entrances and openings; and (6) corner treatments to address both street frontages.
+PO10 No acceptable outcome is nominated clima gn elements promote a subtropical and tresponsive design character through: Editor's note-Applicants should have regard to Subtropical Design in South East Queensland A Handbook for Planners Developers and Decision Makers (1) the use of deep verandahs, decks and eaves; and integration of buildings within (2010 Centre for Subtropical Design QUT). landscape planting.
+PO11 No acceptable outcome is nominated.
+Roof form assists in reducing the appearance of building bulk by: (1) (2) articulating individual buildings; incorporating variety in design through use of roof pitch, height, gables and (3) skillions; and screening plant and equipment, such as vents, air conditioners or solar energy and storm water collectors.